-- Place artichoke hearts, celery, 1 cup panko, flour, garlic, chives, Worchesershire sauce and old bay seasoning into food processor bowl.
-Pulse until artichokes are finely chopped and ingredients are well-mixed, stopping to scrape down sides of bowl as needed.
+Pulse the machine until the artichokes are finely chopped and ingredients are well-mixed, stopping to scrape down sides of bowl as needed.
 Keep the texture chunky and avoid overblending.

-- Repeat until all of the artichoke mixture has been used, making a total of six to eight patties, and adding oil to the skillet between batches as needed.
+Repeat until all of the artichoke mixture has been used, making a total of about 12 patties, and adding oil to the skillet between batches as needed.

-Prep time does not include soak time for the cashews.
-If you don't have time to soak them, boiling for 20-25 minutes will work in a pinch.
+If you don't have time to soak your cashews, boiling for 20-25 minutes will work in a pinch.